top of page

 Years ago, I worked at Walgreens (starting off as a cashier and then being promoted to a beauty advisor) and then left to work at GameStop as a seasonal hire.
 I started working at GameStop around the same time I started streaming.
 (Kinda funny how I ended up eventually joining the GSTV team, huh?)

 After the holiday season, they offered me a part-time job, but I turned it down so that I could focus on streaming.
-On October 16th, 2016, one year after my first stream, I announced that I'd made the decision to take a hiatus from college in order to follow my dreams and pursue a career in the industry.
-I thought a lot about what I wanted out of life, and I realized that life is too short and fragile not to be doing what makes me happiest, especially because I'm fortunate enough to have the option to do so.
-I now get to do what I love most for a living because of the support of my incredible community, and I am infinitely grateful for that.
-I strive to be my very best and to use my time to improve my channel.
+On October 16th, 2016, one year after my first stream, I announced that I'd made the decision to leave college in order to follow my dreams and pursue a career in the industry.
+I thought a lot about what I wanted out of life, and I realized that life is too short and fragile not to be doing what makes me happiest, especially because I was fortunate enough to have the option to do so.
+I also thought deeply about many of my longer-term career and life goals and recognized that they were attainable with or without a degree, and was more interested in building skills and connections that were directly relevant to what I wanted to achieve.
+I now get to do what I love most for a living, and was led here by the support of my incredible community, and I am infinitely grateful for that.

 In addition to streaming, hosting is a huge passion of mine and something I am very excited to continue pursuing.
 I discovered this love when the wonderful folks on the Assassin's Creed team at Ubisoft invited me to cover some events with them and knew it was something I wanted to chase.

 After working a bit with GameStop on some sponsored stream work, I was reached out to by the GSTV team about screen testing to join the show as new talent.
 After hosting on the show for several months, I became more involved on the writing and production side, and eventually started working at the GameStop corporate office as a producer and writer for GSTV along with working on internal communications for the company.
 I transitioned into the position after 2 years of full-time streaming, and then returned to full-time content creation and freelance on-camera work after.
-Working on GSTV for a year and a half was an incredible learning experience for me, and I'm so grateful to have been a part of the show.
+I continued working on shows called Spark:Gaming Essentials and Nintendo News for GameStop on a freelance basis as a writer and host up until GSTV as a network was shut down.
+Working on GSTV was an incredible learning experience for me, and I'm so grateful to have been a part of the show.
+The lessons I learned there enabled me to build an extensive portfolio as a producer and on-camera talent for a number of brands within videogames, including Ubisoft, Logitech G, NVIDIA GeForce, BANDAI NAMCO, Twitch Studios, Xbox/Microsoft, and more.

 What games do you stream?

 I am a variety streamer, so I'm up for trying anything.
 I do polls on my Twitter often when deciding what game to play on stream!
-You can click here to view a full list of every game that has ever been played on my channel.
+I often tend to gravitate towards story-based and simulation games.
+I am also hopelessly addicted to the critically-acclaimed MMORPG Final Fantasy XIV Online.

 When did you start streaming?